Student advice and support

 - Students wishing to make a formal allegation of harassment should visit the University complaint website and contact the University Grievance Coordinator.

-- Further information is available in the University Harassment Policy (University Policy Library)
+- Further information is available in the University Prevention of Harassment and Bullying Policy (University Policy Library)

 If you have a problem relating to an academic matter, you are encouraged to discuss the problem initially with the member of staff concerned.
 If you feel uncomfortable about doing this or are unable to resolve the problem satisfactorily, you may seek assistance from your Professional Year Director of Studies or from the Head of Department.
 You can also seek the support of your Class Representative.